MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-geographic-filtering.md

     :::image type="content" source="./media/mobile-apps-geographic-filtering/geographic-filter-menu-option.png" alt-text="Screenshot showing the globe icon in the report options menu that indicates that the report has geographic data you can filter." border="false":::

-1. Tap the globe icon.
+1. Tap the **Geo Filter** icon.
 You can filter by city, state/province, or country/region, depending on the data in the report.

-## Considerations and limitations
+## Why don't I see location tags on a report?

 All of the following conditions must be met for you to see location tags.